-Social, Humanitarian, and Cultural Committee
+The Social, Humanitarian, and Cultural Committee

 -

 The Social, Humanitarian, and Cultural Committee (SOCHUM) deals with fundamental human rights in the international community.
 Founded in 1945 following the establishment of the Universal Declaration of Human Rights, SOCHUM advocates and enforces the right to life, expression of culture, freedom of political participation, the protection of children’s rights, and the promotion of social development among several others.
-The committee’s legitimacy derives from the United Nations Charter where it will operate to design solutions for social, humanitarian, and cultural complications in the international community.
+The committee’s legitimacy is derived from the United Nations Charter where it will operate to design solutions for social, humanitarian, and cultural complications in the international community.

 During this conference, delegates will act as representatives in the General Assembly of SOCHUM to decide how SOCHUM will deal with the following issues.